Joe Thornton: San Jose Sharks (2005–2020)

 Thornton began the 2006–07 season being awarded a permanent alternate captaincy, but struggled in the first half of the season while suffering from a toe injury that did not heal until January 2007.
-After recovering, Thornton enjoyed a productive second half, battling Pittsburgh Penguins Sidney Crosby for a second-consecutive scoring title late in the year, eventually finishing six points behind Crosby with 114.
+After recovering, Thornton enjoyed a productive second half, battling Pittsburgh Penguins centre Sidney Crosby for a second-consecutive scoring title late in the year, eventually finishing six points behind Crosby with 114.
 With a league-leading 92 assists, Thornton became only the third player in NHL history to record back-to-back 90-assist seasons, joining Wayne Gretzky and Mario Lemieux.

-Thornton began the 2007 playoffs by recording six assists in the Sharks' first-round series against the Nashville Predators.
-Advancing to the second round against the Detroit Red Wings, he recorded a goal and three assists in the first three games of the series.
+Thornton began the 2007 playoffs by recording six assists in the Sharks' first-round series against the fourth-seeded Nashville Predators, who the Sharks upset in five games.
+Advancing to the second round against the top-seeded Detroit Red Wings, he recorded a goal and three assists in the first three games of the series.
 However, Thornton was effectively neutralized by Red Wings defenceman Nicklas Lidström, for the remainder of the series as the Sharks were eliminated in six games.
+Thornton ended the playoffs with a goal and 10 assists for 11 points in all 11 games.

-In the off-season, Thornton signed a three-year contract extension worth US$21.6 million that kept him with the Sharks until June 2011.
-In the 2007–08 season, Thornton finished with 96 points (29 goals and 67 assists) to finish fifth in NHL scoring.
+In the 2007 off-season, Thornton signed a three-year contract extension worth US$21.6 million.
+In the 2007–08 season, the Sharks finished as the second seed in the West and Thornton finished with 96 points (29 goals and 67 assists) all 82 games to finish fifth in NHL scoring and first on the Sharks.
+He also recorded two goals and eight assists for 10 points in all 13 playoff games in the 2008 playoffs, which saw the Sharks defeat the seventh-seeded Calgary Flames in seven games before falling in six games against the fifth-seeded Dallas Stars.

 In 2008–09, Thornton was named captain of the Western Conference for the 2009 NHL All-Star Game in Montreal.
-He completed the season with 86 points.
-In the subsequent playoffs, he recorded a goal and four assists in six games as the Sharks were eliminated in the first round by the Anaheim Ducks.
+He completed the season with 86 points (25 goals, 61 assists) to help the Sharks win the Presidents' Trophy as the regular season champions.
+In the 2009 playoffs, he recorded a goal and four assists in six games as the Sharks were upset in six games in the first round by the eighth-seeded Anaheim Ducks.